amitxv/PC-Tuning/docs/post-install.md

     bcdedit /timeout 0
     ```

-- Configure [Data Execution Prevention](https://docs.microsoft.com/en-us/windows/win32/memory/data-execution-prevention) for **essential Windows programs and services only**.
-DEP can be completely disabled with ``bcdedit /set nx AlwaysOff``.
-However, the former is preferred due to compatibility with a minority of anticheats
+- [Data Execution Prevention](https://docs.microsoft.com/en-us/windows/win32/memory/data-execution-prevention) is set to **Turn on for essential Windows programs and services only** by default.
+However, DEP can be completely disabled with the command below but a minority of anticheats require DEP to be left on the default setting.
+Do not change if unsure

     ```bat
-    bcdedit /set nx Optin
+    bcdedit /set nx AlwaysOff
     ```

 - Configure the operating system name, I usually name it to whatever Windows version I am using e.g **Windows 10 1803**